Tlekotlesh/Vanderbloom/README.md

 # Vanderbloom
-This repository was created by a nice student who wanted to have something more than others
+This repository was created by a nice student.